eguvenc/framework_old/mtemp/request/releases/0.0.1/README.md

 #### $request->noLoop();

-Some users some times use the HMVC requests in the [parent controllers](/docs/general/#working-with-parent-controllers) in this case normally a HMVC library do a unlimited loop and this may cause server crashes, beware if you use hmvc requests in parent controllers you have to use noLoop(); method for each requests.
+Some users some times use the HMVC requests in a custom controller, in this case normally a HMVC library do a unlimited loop and this may cause server crashes, be aware if you use hmvc requests in the customized controllers you need to use noLoop(); method for each requests.

 ```php
 echo request('blog/blog/read')->noLoop()->exec();